FSpanhel/test_binder/_organization/feedback_lecture_2.md

 - package downgrade so dass nicht read and load schon da sind? -> nicht unbedingt nötig

-- ES IST echt wichtig das nächste Mal wenn ich den Kurs halte dafür zu sorgen dass alle das notebook im browser mit den table of contents öffnen können
-- Viele kennen auch nicht .. oder ., am besten kurz intro zu shell geben

 Bei der Verteilung der Projektgruppen auch nach einer Selbsteinschätzung fragen damit die Gruppen ausgeglichen sind

 - In jedes Notebook einen code reference machen mit den commands die man in diesem Kapitel gelernt hat, das ist gut damit die Studenten sich zurecht finden
 - Note: if your script does not run you can use python3 -m pdb [<script>] to debug the script or use vscode
     - https://www.codementor.io/@stevek/advanced-python-debugging-with-pdb-g56gvmpfa
-    -  In Jupyter notebooks you can use the magic command %debug -studenten kannten ipython nicht, eventuell auch ipython und jupyter console erklären wenn man skripten laufen lässt<p>
+    -  In Jupyter notebooks you can use the magic command %debug

 presentation: